rajhraval/SundaySwift/WatchReactions/WatchReactions.md

 ### Soundboard App for WatchOS

-This is a basic WatchOS app lets you hear voice recordings, record your own voice and play it.
+This is a basic watchOS app lets you hear voice recordings, record your own voice and play it.

 Concepts I learnt about: